 In 2016 four students gained paid internships, each lasting for a year.

 Since 2016 we have been able to place Biomedical and Life Sciences undergraduates in paid summer internships at Lancaster University.
 Research topics have included: Alzheimer's disease, biochemistry, cancer biology, DNA replication, immunology, microbiology and tropical infectious diseases.
-Here's what our students had to say:
+Here's what our 2019 Summer Internship students had to say:

 Furthermore, two students gained internships in digital roles.
 One developed a new divisional student blog site with a focus on enhancing students’ employability, whilst the second helped develop an electronic attendance monitoring system.

-North West Cancer Research provided funding for three undergraduates between their second and third years.
-These eight-week projects give the students the opportunity to get involved with cutting edge research at Lancaster, working on projects aimed at understanding the molecular changes that underpin cancer as well as new approaches for treating the disease.
+In 2018 & 2019 North West Cancer Research provided funding for three undergraduate summer internships for students in their penultimate year of study.
+These eight-week projects gave the students the opportunity to get involved with cutting edge cancer research at Lancaster, working on projects aimed at understanding the molecular changes that underpin cancer as well as new approaches for treating the disease.

 We regularly receive information about internships and other schemes available to students both in the UK and abroad.
 Placements can vary in duration from a few weeks to a year.
 Whilst these are competitive, BLS and the University Careers Service will support your application.